WHAT HAPPENS TO LIFE INSURANCE IF YOU GO TO JAIL

 Prison Life Insurance Policies

 However, the availability of these prison life insurance policies can vary by state and are often restricted in terms of payout amounts.
-And similar to regular life insurance, these policies also require regular premium payments to remain active.
+Similar to regular life insurance, these policies also require regular premium payments to remain active.

 Another option is group life insurance.
 Companies or organizations often offer these policies as a benefit for their members or employees.
 These policies generally don’t require individual underwriting, so a criminal record is less likely to be an issue.